-Here are some security vulnerabilities arising from external access to Skype for business that organizations should pay attention to:
+Here are some security vulnerabilities and threats arising from external access to Skype for business that organizations should pay attention to:

 Network account can be locked by an attacker simply sending authentication attempt while only knowing user name and not password (DDoS attack).
 Attack can be on multiple protocols (SIP/HTTPS), Multiple channels (sign in, Exchange, web api..) and multiple methods (basic, NTLM, SOAP) services.

 User can download SfB (Skype For Business) on a personal device which is not under MDM control and is not aligned with company security policy (Jail broken for example) and bypass all MDM security layers by connecting to SfB server.